Civil, Construction and Environmental Engineering

 3

-An introduction to different modes of transportation with emphasis on roadway and traffic engineering.
-Topics include transportation economics and planning, highway geometric and pavement design, drainage, construction, traffic control devices, traffic operations, and management and highway capacity analysis.
+Introduction to Transportation Engineering provides an overview of transportation systems with an emphasis on roadway and traffic engineering.
+The course introduces transportation planning and economics, highway geometric and pavement design, drainage, and construction practices.
+Students also explore traffic control devices, traffic operations and management, and highway capacity analysis to understand how transportation systems are designed and operated safely and efficiently.

 CE